-Cognitive Behavioural Therapy – CBT For Eating Disorders – Sevenoaks, London and Online
+Cognitive Behavioural Therapy – CBT For Eating Disorders – UK Wide and Online by Video Link

-The published research evidence and independent clinical guidance issued by NICE, demonstrates that CBT is highly effective in the treatment of eating disorders and unhealthy eating behaviours.
-CBT involves working on the presenting psychological symptoms and the underlying background factors that predispose individuals to eating disorder behaviours.
+The published research evidence and the independent clinical guidance provided by the National Institute of Health and Care Excellence (NICE), demonstrates that CBT is highly effective in the treatment of eating disorders and unhealthy eating behaviours.
+CBT-E involves working on the presenting psychological symptoms and the underlying background factors that predispose individuals to eating disorder behaviours.

 Online CBT for Eating Disorders

-Our qualified and accredited Cognitive Behavioural Psychotherapists are trained to support people struggling with eating disorders.
-Our approach is highly structured and draws on the latest CBT research into anorexia, binge eating and Bulimia.
+Our qualified CBT-E specialists are trained to support people struggling with binge eating disorder, anorexia nervosa and bulimia.
+Our approach is highly structured and draws on the latest CBT research into the treatment of eating disorders..
 Whether you have an eating disorder diagnosis or just recognise controlled or unhealthy eating behaviours, you can organise a call with a member of our team to talk about getting support for the problem.
-You can book a CBT appointment for an eating disorder from our main centre in Sevenoaks, from one of our London consulting rooms or by entering your postcode in the “Find A Therapist” search box on the right side of this page.
+You can book a CBT appointment for an eating disorder from our main centre in Sevenoaks, from one of our London consulting rooms or by entering your postcode in the “Find A Therapist” search box on the right side of this page..